When is my bill due?

 How much will I receive in MHA (Monthly Housing Allowance) funding?

-Use the BAH Calculator to see the 2020 rates.
+Use the BAH Calculator to see current rates.
 A monthly housing allowance (MHA) will be paid directly to benefits recipients based on the basic allowance for housing for an E-5 with dependents for the New Haven zip code.

 How much Yellow Ribbon will I qualify for?

-Under the Yellow Ribbon Program, students who are 100% eligible through the GI Bill receive full coverage of Yale SOM tuition and fees through a combination of VA funds and a contribution from the school.
+Under the Yellow Ribbon Program, students who are 100% eligible through the GI Bill and are considered eligible for Yellow Ribbon funding as determined by the VA receive full coverage of Yale SOM tuition and fees through a combination of VA funds and a contribution from the school.

 Are there any merit based military scholarships that veteran applicants are considered for?